Family Album cover

 Kenora, Ontario, 2014

 Some second cousins, descendants of Swedish immigrants Victor Holm, Maria Samson, and Karl Holm, gathered in Kenora to renew and create relationships.
-Victor Holm, Maria Samson, and Karl Holm are the children of Fredrik and Adela Olafsson.
+Victor Holm, Maria Samson, and Karl Holm are the children of Fredrik and Adela Olofsson.

 Kenora, Ontario, 2015